Jury Service – Qualifications

 The law does not allow a person to be excused for economic reasons or business reasons.
 Nurses, doctors, teachers, and police officers are not exempt or disqualified because of their professions.
 However, you may speak to the Judge in the Court to your particular situation but there are no guarantees that you will be excused.

-It is unlawful for any employer to discharge, threaten to discharge, intimidate or coerce any employee for attendance or scheduled attendance in connection with jury service.
+NOTE TO EMPLOYERS: It is unlawful for any employer to discharge, threaten to discharge, intimidate or coerce any employee for attendance or scheduled attendance in connection with jury service.
 The Circuit Clerk’s Office can provide upon request, a certificate showing the attendance for those jurors whose employers require them.